From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Methodology

-Although training the HopGNN with only $\mathcal{L}_{\text {ce }}$ achieves competitive results, to show the generality and flexibility of our framework, we discuss how to combine HopGNN with recent popular self-supervised objectives~\cite{zbontar2021barlow,chen2020simple} in the following section.
+Although training HopGNN with only $\mathcal{L}_{\text {ce }}$ achieves competitive results, to show the generality and flexibility of our framework, we will discuss how to combine HopGNN with self-supervised objectives~\cite{zbontar2021barlow,chen2020simple} in the following section.